grassrootseconomics/docs.grassecon.org/docs/commons/template.md

       1. Right to assign an auditor to assess any Member Instruments
       1. Right to suspend services and remove Wallet access for Non-Performing Members
       1. Right to assign arbitrators for the mediation of disputes
-      1. Obligation to provide Due Diligence, audits and arbitration of disputes for Members in relation to usage of Instruments and this Aggreement.
+      1. Obligation to provide Due Diligence, audits and arbitration of disputes for Members in relation to usage of Instruments and this Agreement.
       1. Obligation to ensure that Instruments are binding on Members when registered in the Ledger and inline with this Agreement

 #### Guardians

     1. Right to develop, design and implement an Economic Commons
     1. Right of final veto on behalf of Members generally in respect of amendments to an Economic Commons agreement incompatible with the Aim and Principles
-    1. Obligation to verify that Members and Instruments are compatble with the Aim and Principles
+    1. Obligation to verify that Members and Instruments are compatible with the Aim and Principles
     1. Obligation to arbitrate disputes of Members in relation to Aim and Principles

 ### Class Agreements and Admissions